Arshile Gorky: Career

 Arshile Gorky's Portrait of Master Bill, 1929–1936.
 Oil on canvas.

 In 1923, Gorky enrolled in the recently founded New England School of Art in Boston, eventually becoming a part-time instructor.
-During the early 1920s he was influenced by Impressionism, although later in the decade he produced works that were more postimpressionist.
+During the early 1920s he was influenced by Impressionism, although later in the decade he produced works that were more Post-Impressionism.
 During this time he was living in New York and was influenced by Paul Cézanne.
 In 1925, he was asked by Edmund Greacen of the Grand Central Art Galleries to teach at the Grand Central School of Art; Gorky accepted and remained with them until 1931.
 His notable students included Revington Arthur.

-In 1927, Gorky met Ethel Kremer Schwabacher and developed a lifelong friendship.
+In 1927, Gorky met Ethel Schwabacher, with whom he developed a lifelong friendship.
 Schwabacher was his first biographer.
 Gorky said:

 The stuff of thought is the seed of the artist.
 Dreams form the bristles of the artist's brush.
 As the eye functions as the brain's sentry, I communicate my innermost perceptions through the art, my worldview.

 In 1931, Gorky sent a group of works ranging in price from $100 to $450 to the Downtown Gallery in New York.
-(The artist's name was spelled "Archele Gorki" in the gallery's records.
-Most of Gorky's works from this period were unsigned.)
+The artist's name was spelled "Archele Gorki" in the gallery's records; most of Gorky's works from this period were unsigned.
 The exact nature of their relationship is unknown.
 Mrs. John D. Rockefeller (Abby Aldrich Rockefeller) purchased from the gallery a Cézannesque still life by Gorky titled Fruit.
-Gorky may have been introduced to the gallery owner by Stuart Davis who regularly exhibited there.
+Gorky may have been introduced to the gallery owner by Stuart Davis, who regularly exhibited there.

 In 1935, Gorky became one of the first artists employed by the Works Progress Administration Federal Art Project.
 This later came to include such artists as Alice Neel, Lee Krasner, Jackson Pollock, Diego Rivera and Mark Rothko.